-Federal, state, and local criminal and or mandated child abuse reporting laws must be complied with before considering an internal investigation.
-The internal investigation should never be viewed as a substitute for arequired criminal or child protective services investigation.
+Federal, state and local criminal and or mandated child abuse reporting laws must be complied with before any consideration of an internal investigation.
+The internal investigation should never be viewed as a substitute for a required criminal or child protective services investigation.

-In the event that an incident involves an allegation against a staff member, volunteer, or Club member, the Clubshall suspend that individual immediately (employees with pay) and maintain the suspension throughout the course of the investigation.
+In the event that an incident involves an allegation against a staff member, volunteer or Club member, the Club shall suspend that individual immediately (employees with pay) and maintain the suspension throughout the course of the investigation.